Metallurgy in pre-Columbian America

-and North American copper finds dated to approximately 5000 BCE.
+and North American copper artifacts being dated to approximately 5000 BC.

-The metal would have been found in nature without need for smelting, and shaped into the desired form using hot and cold hammering without chemical alteration or alloying.
-To date "no one has found evidence that points to the use of melting, smelting and casting in prehistoric eastern North America".
+The metal would have been found in nature without the need for smelting, and shaped into the desired form using hot and cold hammering without significant chemical changes or alloy formation.
+As of 1999, "no one has found evidence that points to the use of melting, smelting and casting in prehistoric eastern North America."

-In South America the case is quite different: Indigenous South Americans had full metallurgy with smelting and various metals being purposely alloyed.
-Metallurgy in Mesoamerica and Western Mexico may have developed following contact with South America through Ecuadorian marine traders.
+In South America the case is quite different.
+Indigenous South Americans had full metallurgy with smelting and various metals being purposely alloyed.
+Metallurgy in Mesoamerica and western Mexico may have developed following contact with South America through Ecuadorian marine traders.